0036ak/job_listing_portal/README.md

-# job_listing_portal

-Current project using MERN stack
+Current project using deep learning